How Anna Kournikova and Enrique Iglesias' Love Tricked Everyone

 "I had trouble off-ice.
 With my love life and stuff," Fedorov said.
 "One moment I really cherish is when he let me off the team for three days."
 He said he "played even harder" for his coach after that show of support.

-So no wonder Kournikova (who's celebrating her 37th birthday Thursday) and Iglesias, the son of an internationally renowned entertainer who's familiar with how nutty the tabloids can get, do not splash their romance all over social media.
-And, true to form, if they ever did go out and get themselves legally married, they're not saying to this day.
+So no wonder Kournikova and Iglesias, the son of an internationally renowned entertainer who's familiar with how nutty the tabloids can get, do not splash their romance all over social media.
+And, true to form, the most solid hint yet that they did go out and get married at some point is the fact that Anna is "Anna Kournikova Iglesias" on Instagram.

 "I think it comes with the territory," Iglesias told E!
 News in March 2014.
 "I understand why people ask, 'Are you married?
 Do you have a girlfriend?
 Do you have kids?
 Do you have kids that we don't know about?'"